 “How will they react?”

 No matter how weird it might seem, these are conversations worth having.
-Adults have tons of wisdom and experience to share, so if you feel safe talking to them, here are some tips on how to start the conversation.
+Adults have tons of wisdom and experience to share, so if you feel safe talking to them, on how to start the conversation.
 If you don’t feel safe or comfortable talking to your parents, you can talk with another trusted adult like an older sibling, family member, your friend’s parent, a mentor, a coach, staff at your school.
 These tips will work with them, too!